Clergy / Lay Ministers Certification

 The following is an outline of the requirements for Clergy / Lay Minister Certification:

-- Documented completion of 24 hours of IGCCB Clergy/Lay Minister Certification Training requirements
+- Completion of 12 hours of IGCCB Clergy/Lay Minister Certification Training requirements

-- Adherence to a Professional Code of Ethics
+- Adhere to a Professional Code of Ethics

-- Passing score on Oral Examination based on the Core Training and Recommended Readings
+- (optional based on the training completed) Passing score on Oral Examination based on the Core Training and Recommended Readings